 We love to tell stories!
 It is just very normal for us from a very young age.
-Perhaps times have change over the last 20-30 years but people my age and older can tell stories, and we know a lot of them.
+Perhaps times have changed over the last 20-30 years but people my age and older can tell stories, and we know a lot of them.
 We live in isolated farms all over Iceland so storytelling was our way of survival in the darkness.
 My generation has grandparents and great-grandparents who lived in turf houses.
-So storytelling is in our blood and that is why we do not have a word or a profession for storyteller as such.
+So storytelling is in our blood and that is why we do not have a word or a profession for storytellers as such.
 Other countries do and that is what I learned most from this project: the importance of storytelling.

 I learned that by listening to a good storyteller you become a child again.
 I was given this insight by an Irish storyteller named Clare Murphy.
-She said ‘I am going to tell you a story.
-First, notice how you are sitting: you have your arms crossed on your chest and you feel that you are too old to sit in and listen to a grown-up tell you a story.’
+She said 'I am going to tell you a story.
+First, notice how you are sitting: you have your arms crossed on your chest and you feel that you are too old to sit in and listen to a grown-up tell you a story.'
 Then she began and she was a fantastic storyteller.
-When she finished she said ‘See how you sit now, you sit like a kid!
+When she finished she said 'See how you sit now, you sit like a kid!
 Your body is leaning forward from the back of the chair you have been smiling and laughing the whole time, you are perfectly relaxed and your mouth was open a lot when I was telling you the story.
-You felt all the emotion of the story, you became sad, excited and happy all at once.
-The adults who sat there with their arms crossed on the chest became children just because I told you a good story.’
-She was soooo right!
+You felt all the emotions of the story, you became sad, excited, and happy all at once.
+The adults who sat there with their arms crossed on their chest became children just because I told you a good story.'
+She was so right!
 This happened!
 The power of storytelling is so magnificent.
 We have to do everything to not lose this.

 Fighting to Keep Storytelling Alive

 We have to fight so that this story-telling tradition will not die.
-We have to read to our children and tell them stories both from our lives and our families’ lives, and just stories of everything.
+We have to read to our children and tell them stories both from our lives and our families lives, and just stories of everything.
 I fear that our young generation will miss out on things because they can access everything within seconds.
-They do not have to ask about anything anymore, and say “Mom, how was this in the past ?
-Why did this happen?’
+They do not have to ask about anything anymore, and say "Mom, how was this in the past?
+Why did this happen?'
 They just Google everything they need to know, and boy are they good at that!
 What do we have to teach them when they literally have the whole world in their hand all the time?

 Icelandic Share Traditions and Folklore With Ireland and Scotland

-Margret: At the time I saw that I was able to start university, I was 27 years-old and the mother of two boys.
+Margret: At the time I saw that I was able to start university, I was 27 years old and the mother of two boys.
 I knew that in the fall of 2002, archaeology would be offered as a course of study for the first time in Iceland.
 So I decided to start continuing my education by taking folklore while I waited for archaeology to be offered.
 I took folklore as a minor degree.
-I knew that I would learn things that would be useful to me later and I just have genuine interest in all regarding the past.
+I knew that I would learn things that would be useful to me later and I just have a genuine interest in all regarding the past.

 We have seen that many of our fairy tales and folk stories are the same as those from Ireland and the Scottish isles.
 We have elves and hidden people like the Irish, and we have trolls like in Norway.
 The Icelandic folk stories came with the settlers from their countries.
 We know for a fact that around 60-64 % of the women settled in Iceland were from Ireland and Scotland, especially the north and the isles in Scotland.
 This is why we have so much similarity in folklore with them.